 Why choose Georgia Bone & Joint?

 Our ankle surgeons at Georgia Bone & Joint have completed additional training specifically in the foot and ankle.
-With this advanced training, our foot and ankle surgeons, DR. DAVID HEINSCH, DR. MICHAEL GRUBER, DR. JACK POWELL, DR. GEORGE BALLANTYNE, DR. JAYSON MCMATH, and DR. MICHAEL CUSHING, have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.
+With this advanced training, our foot and ankle surgeon, DR. DAVID HEINSCH, and our non-operative orthopedic physician, DR. TREVOR TURNER have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.